apache/directory-fortress-core/README-QUICKSTART.txt

 Note 1: WARNING messages are good as these are negative tests in action

-Note 2: If you made it to this point with no ERRORS this means Fortress and OpenLDAP are good to go on your machine.
+Note 2: If you made it to this point with no ERRORS this means Fortress and Symas OpenLDAP are good to go on your machine.

 Note 3: This section prescribes that you run the Fortress regression test targets.
 They load tens of thousands of test records into your directory.
 The 'init-slapd' target may be re-run after the 'test-full-init' and 'test-full' targets have completed.
 This will delete the test data from the directory